GantMan/jail-monkey/README.md

-# WARNING:  Currently unsupported.
-Happy to merge PRs, but I don't have the devices to test anymore
+# WARNING:  I don't have the devices to test anymore, so testing is done by those submitting PRs bona fide.

 ![Jail Monkey](./_art/JailMonkey.jpg)
 ## Can you ever really trust a phone?